JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

    using LossFunctions

-Typically the losses we work with in Machine Learning are multivariate functions of the **true target** :math:`y`, which represents the "ground truth" (i.e. correct answer), and the **predicted output** :math:`\hat{y}`, which is what our model thinks the truth is.
-All losses that can be expressed this way will be referred to as supervised losses.
-The true targets are often expected to be of a specific set (e.g. in classification), which will refer to as :math:`Y`, while the predicted outputs may be any real number.
-A supervised loss is thus for our purposes defined as:
+Typically, the losses we work with in Machine Learning are multivariate functions of two variables, the **true target** :math:`y`, which represents the "ground truth" (i.e. correct answer), and the **predicted output** :math:`\hat{y}`, which is what our model thinks the truth is.
+All losses that can be expressed in this way will be referred to as supervised losses.
+The true targets are often expected to be of a specific set (e.g.
+:math:`\{1,-1\}` in classification), which we will refer to as :math:`Y`, while the predicted outputs may be any real number.
+So for our purposes we can define a supervised loss as follows

 .. math::

    L : Y \times \mathbb{R} \rightarrow [0,\infty)

-Such a loss function takes these two variables and returns us a value that quantifies how "bad" our prediction is when comparing it to the truth.
-In other words: the lower the loss the better the prediction.
+Such a loss function takes these two variables as input and returns a value that quantifies how "bad" our prediction is in comparison to the truth.
+In other words: the lower the loss, the better the prediction.

-From an implementation perspective we should point out that all the concrete loss "functions" that this package provides, are actually defined as immutable types instead of native Julia functions.
-To then compute the value of some loss we provide the function :func:`value`.
-To start off, note that at its core all the provided losses of this package are defined on single variables (i.e. numbers).
+From an implementation perspective, we should point out that all the concrete loss "functions" that this package provides are actually defined as immutable types, instead of native Julia functions.
+We can compute the value of some type of loss using the function :func:`value`.
+Let us start with an example of how to compute the loss of a single observation (i.e. two numbers).

 .. code-block:: jlcon